17 Best Chickens For Beginners: For Eggs, Meat, Show Purposes

 The Jersey Giants are also very calm, meaning you can handle them with kids.
 Their large size makes them suitable for urban agriculture.

 They are mainly kept for meat production.
-They have a weight of 10–11 lbs for hens and 13–15 lbs for roosters.
+They weigh 10–11 lbs for hens and 13–15 lbs for roosters.

 These chickens lay around 250 brown eggs per year.
 Jersey Giants can be kept in large pens.
 A chick’s cost is about $3.5 to $4.5.